Phishing attacks rose 220 percent during the height of the Covid-19 pandemic compared to the yearly average

 - Check for suspicious links – Phishing emails come with a gateway.
 It can be in the form of redirection to a fake website or an attachment that needs to be downloaded.
 Genuine companies never ask you to download any such attachments or click any such links.

 - Check for free offers or coupons – Phishing emails usually contain offers that sound very attractive.
 The objective is to make the victim click on the link for availing the offer.
 This starts the process of redirecting the victims to a bogus website or getting them to download a malicious attachment.

 Threat actors have found ways to evade the barriers of spam filters and land their phishing emails in the inboxes of the recipients.
 Some ways to prevent phishing are mentioned below-

 - Use awareness training tools like ThreatCop for creating cyber security awareness among employees.
 Moreover, this tool can provide the organization with handy information about the status of their employees in terms of cyber vulnerability.
 Along with this, it also provides employees with useful awareness training at the end of the campaign.

 - Use Multi-Factor Authentication (MFA) to add an extra layer of protection.
 This can enhance the security of sensitive information.
-Moreover, MFA is a very user-friendly defense mechanism for the end user.
+Moreover, MFA is a very user-friendly defense mechanism for the end-user.
 Along with this, MFA comes with Single-Sign-On (SSO) solution.
-It helps in prevention of losing data due to password misplacement.
+It helps in the prevention of losing data due to password misplacement.

 - Use Phishing Incident Response Tools like Threat Alert Button to secure the organization from emails from suspicious domains for the future.
-It removes reported malicious mails directly from the user’s inbox.
+It removes reported malicious emails directly from the user’s inbox.